footcricket05/IoTCampusVision/README.md

 ![image](https://user-images.githubusercontent.com/93007427/224146128-2bc4b131-751a-448b-b144-86911ed9f8b2.png)

+## Usage
+To use the Smart Campus simulation in Cisco Packet Tracer, follow these steps:

+1. Download and install Cisco Packet Tracer on your computer.

+2. Open the smart-campus.pkt file included in the repository in Cisco Packet Tracer.

+3. The file will load the Smart Campus network topology and the IoT devices connected to it.

+4. You can then simulate different scenarios by configuring the devices and running the simulation.

+5. The simulation will output various data and visualizations to help you understand the behavior of the Smart Campus network and its IoT devices.

+Note: The smart-campus.pkt file was created using Cisco Packet Tracer version 7.3.1.
+Older or newer versions may have compatibility issues.

 ## Contributing
 If you have any suggestions or improvements for this simulation, feel free to contribute by creating a pull request or opening an issue.

 ## License
 This project is licensed under the MIT License - see the [License](https://github.com/footcricket05/Smart-Campus-Design-CC/blob/main/LICENSE) file for details.